Wilberg-Airbnb/host/README.md

-# FEC - Host Service for Airbnb Item Page
+# Host Microservice

-Host Service is a microservice for our Airbnb clone, Airbrb.
+A microservice for Airbnb Item Detail Page clone, Airbrb.
 It is created with Node.js, React and MongoDB

 ![](Host.gif)